 - Requests for payment for various services to be paid out of escrow funds

-Upon completion of all portions of the escrow, closing can take place.
-All payments owed and fees are collected and paid at this time (covering expenses such as title insurance, inspections, real estate commissions).
-You'll then get the title to the house and the title insurance gets dispersed as outlined in the escrow instructions.
+Upon finishing of all instructions of the escrow, closing can take place.
+All expenses like title insurance, inspections and real estate commissions are paid.
+Title to the house is then transferred to you as new owner and correct title insurance is issued as outlined in the escrow policy.

-The escrow company gets a payment when the closing is complete.
+When closing is done, you'll make a payment to the escrow holder.
 You'll know when it's time to submit the form of payment.